-- How can I state EBN without committing myself to the existence of the Easter Bunny? - If we take existence to be a predicate, EBN says that there is some thing, the Easter Bunny, that lacks the property of existence. - ► ~Eb - But the Easter Bunny is not anything. - I can not say something about nothing. - So, if the Easter Bunny does not exist, then it seems puzzling how I can deny that it exists. - I am talking about a particular thing. - It seems like it has to have some sort of existence in order for EBN to be sensible.
+- How can I state EBN without committing myself to the existence of the Easter Bunny? - If we take existence to be a predicate, EBN says that there is some thing, the Easter Bunny, that lacks the property of existence. - ► ~Eb - But the Easter Bunny is not anything. - I can not say something about nothing. - So, if the Easter Bunny does not exist, then it seems puzzling how I can deny that it exists. - I am talking about a particular thing. - ► The semantics for M require that there be some thing in the domain of quantification to interpret the constant 'b'. - It seems like it has to have some sort of existence in order for EBN to be sensible.